Diamondbacks vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- The Diamondbacks have played as the favorite in seven of their past 10 games and have won four of those contests.
+- The Diamondbacks have played as the favorite in seven of their past 10 games and won three of those contests.

-- When it comes to hitting the over, the Diamondbacks and their opponents are 5-5-0 in their last 10 games with a total.
+- The Diamondbacks and their opponents have combined to hit the over five times in their last 10 games with a total.

 Read More About This Game